 - A "continuous" delay vs. time series is generated where the delay jumps are eliminated, e.g., by cutting out the delay jumps and "stitching" together the jump-free segments.

-- The clock skew is estimated as the regression coefficient β of the "continuous" delay vs. time series in parts per million (PPM):
+- The clock skew is estimated as the regression coefficient β of the "continuous" delay vs. time series in parts per million (PPM): D= βstep size⋅106 PPM.

 In case of clock skews higher than 50 PPM the accuracy of the cross-correlation calculation decreases.
 In such event it is recommended to take a two-step approach.
 In the first step a coarse skew compensation is performed and the clock of the reference client is adjusted to the PPM derived in the first step.
 A fine compensation is performed in the second step by applying the same procedure.
 The final clock skew in PPM is the sum of both clock skews.